cotes2020/jekyll-theme-chirpy/_posts/2021-12-25-mysql-explain-json.md

 - The length of the rows and keys
 - The key distribution

-There are some cases that high-cost queries produce faster result than low-cost ones.
+There are also several cases that high-cost queries produce faster result than low-cost ones (often due to FileSort).
 In general, the best approach in each situation depends on the business logic and rules that you are working on.

 #### b.
 MySQL Explain JSON